DavidKuseh/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-Answer:  A component is a reusable piece of code that prevents repetition and can be used alone (stand alone).
+Answer:  A component is a reusable piece of code that prevents repetition and can be used alone.

 ### Git Set up